- Sweet Bell Peppers | Variety Comparison Chart (PDF)

 - Johnny's Hot Pepper Palooza | 10 Types of Chilis to Bring the Heat to Your Harvest

 - How to Grow Great Pepper Seedlings | Tips for Successful Transplants

 - Basket-weave Trellising Instructions for Tomato & Pepper Plants | Tech Sheet (PDF)

 - Johnny’s OP Stewardship Project: Restoration of ‘Hungarian Hot Wax’ Pepper

 Peppers - Key Growing Information

 CULTURE: Peppers thrive in well-drained, fertile soils with a pH of 6.5.
 Abundant phosphorus and calcium is needed for the best results.

 TRANSPLANTING: Transplant out after frost when the soil is warm and weather is settled.
 Ideal seedlings have buds, but no open flowers.
-Set plants 12-18" apart in rows 24-36" apart, or 2 rows on poly/paper mulch, 18" between plants.
+Space pepper plants 12-18" apart in rows 24-36" apart, or 2 rows on poly/paper mulch, 18" between plants.
 Water-in transplants using a high phosphorus solution.

-ROW COVERS: Cold weather is buffered and earliness increased by using plastic mulch, especially in combination with lightweight fabric row cover supported by wire hoops.
+ROW COVERS: Cold weather is buffered and earliness increased by using black plastic mulch, especially in combination with lightweight fabric row covers supported by wire hoops.
 Remove row covers in sunny weather above 85°F (29°C) to prevent blossom drop and heat damage.

-INSECT PESTS: Control climbing cutworms with Bacillus thuringiensis (Bt), or with paper cylinder collars.
+INSECT PESTS: Control climbing cutworms with Bacillus thuringiensis, or with paper cylinder collars.
 Control tarnished plant bugs, aphids, and flea beetles with pyrethrin.